HHS/TANF-app/docs/Technical-Documentation/TDP-environments-README.md

 **Cloud.gov AWS S3 `(tanf-dev)`**
 - `tdp-staticfiles-dev` - Stores static HTML/CSS for Django Admin.
-- `tdp-datafiles-dev` - Stores the files uploaded by STTs.
+- `tdp-datafiles-dev` - Stores the files uploaded by STTs (no real STT data to be stored in dev).
 - `tdp-tf-states` - Stores the Terraform state files used to create and re-recreate services infrastructure.

 ## Staging